Segments

-PermitCore classifies every silver permit into one of 20 cohorts derived from IBC occupancy types and project-scope signals.
-A deterministic-first classifier handles the unambiguous calls; LLM-1 handles the cases that need them.
-Cohort assignment is the same axis across every metro — filter consistently across all 25.
+PermitCore classifies every silver permit into one of 22 segments derived from IBC occupancy types and project-scope signals.
+A deterministic-first classifier handles the unambiguous calls; the machine-learning stage handles the cases that need them.
+Segment assignment is the same axis across every metro — filter consistently across all 34.

 8Commercial